 - I can’t visit Mount Athos in Greece – and probably other sites in the world that are forbidden to women….

-- I can’t pee standing, everywhere I want: it will make you laugh, but when you wait on the side of a road (with traffic, otherwise it’s not funny) and there’s not a single shrub to hide, it’s hard… I know, there are now FUDs (a kind of small silicone funnel).
+- I can’t pee standing, without showing my butt: it will make you laugh, but when you wait on the side of a road (with traffic, otherwise it’s not funny) and there’s not a single shrub to hide, it’s hard… I know, there are now FUDs (a kind of small silicone funnel).
 Personally, I don’t find it very practical, especially when it has to be cleaned after each use…

 In Malaysia I met a solo girl traveler who regularly hitchhikes and couch-surfing.
 One evening, she confided to me that she was afraid of being pregnant: 2 days earlier, she had slept with her host without protection.
 I was especially afraid that she might have been given STIs… In the end, no weird illness, no baby.
 But what I wanted to say it’s when I suggested to her that she should always have condoms on her, she looked at me wrong: “But Margaux, men will think I’m an easy girl”.
 Girls, please, let me tell you something: no matter what others say about you, it’s you, your health and well-being first!
 Moreover, in her post entitled “Why you should always carry a condom with you”, Annick Marie also gives us another good reason to travel with condoms.